August 26, 2024

 “What’s great about this job now is that there’s a tremendous amount of prep.
 We look at this scene more like it’s a stunt, and you would never do a stunt without rehearsing it, blocking it, talking about it, and prepping it.”

-Liroff notes that this has resulted in some individuals presenting themselves as intimacy consultants without having the proper experience and expertise.
+Liroff notes that this has resulted in some individuals presenting themselves as intimacy consultants despite their lack of experience and expertise.

 However, SAG-AFTRA has put together a registry of recommended intimacy coordinators, which it determined based on the number of days those individuals worked and the type of projects for which they were hired.